 Certificate of Competency and Certified Elevator Technician

-You must hold a Certificate of Competency, issued by the bureau, before you can register as a Certified Elevator Technician.
+You must hold a Certificate of Competency, issued by the division, before you can register as a Certified Elevator Technician.
 Only Certified Elevator Technicians are properly licensed and registered to construct, install, maintain or repair vertical conveyances in the State of Florida.

 A Certificate of Competency is a credential that certifies the holder is qualified to become a Certified Elevator Technician, but does not authorize any work to be performed on vertical conveyances.

 You do not have to register as a Certified Elevator Technician to obtain a Certificate of Competency; however, you are not licensed to work on vertical conveyances until you register as a Certified Elevator Technician.

 You may qualify for a Certificate of Competency through either education only or a combination of education and experience.
 You must provide documentation of the qualifications required under either A. or B. below.

 1. Proof of Degree in Mechanical Engineering

 1. Proof of completion of one of the following:

 - Passage of the Certificate of Competency test administered by Elevator World.

 - Apprenticeship in elevator mechanics approved by the United States Department of Labor.

 - Proof of licensure or certification by another jurisdiction in the United States having standards substantially equal to or more stringent than Florida's standards.